> YELLOW FIN TUNA

 The fishing is almost all about tuna.
 There is often also long tail tuna around but yellow fin tuna is what we are mainly targeting.

-When the Reel Therapy team goes in search of tunas, one thing is certain: They search until they find them, or until the day is over.
+When the crew goes in search of tunas, one thing is certain: They search until they find them, or until the day is over.

 Often, the course is set towards fishing grounds 25-30 NM off shore.
 The sea is usually calm during tuna season so it’s a comfortable ride of around an hour.
 Of course, it happens that they find feeding YFT on the way to these spots, sometimes as little as 5-10 NM off shore.
 At other times, the search goes on for hours before the fish are found.